LukeClancy/dynamic-records-meritfront/README.md

 ```
 </details>

+## Potential Issues

+This gem was made with a postgresql database.
+Although most of the headache_sql code <i>should</i> be usable between databases, there is no abstracted ActiveRecord array type, and no similar classes to ActiveRecord::ConnectionAdapters::PostgreSQL::OID::Array for non-postgresql databases (at least, none I could find).
+I am not 100% sure that it will be an issue, but it might be.

+Let me know if this actually becomes an issue for someone and I will throw in a workaround.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/LukeClancy/dynamic-records-meritfront.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/LukeClancy/dynamic-records-meritfront/blob/master/CODE_OF_CONDUCT.md).